Wolfie2709/FrontEndDev_HSU/README.md

 ---

-## 🧹 Future Improvements
+## Future Improvements

-- ✅ Backend integration (e.g., Firebase or Express API)
+- Backend integration (e.g., Firebase or Express API)
-- ✅ Social login (Google/GitHub)
+- Social login (Google, GitHub)
-- ✅ Real-time comments or chat
+- Real-time comments or chat
-- ✅ PWA support for mobile app
+- PWA support for mobile usage
-- ✅ Image upload & cloud storage
+- Image upload and cloud storage

 ---

-## 📄 License
+## License

 MIT License.
-Free to use and modify.
+You are free to use, modify, and distribute this project.